Updated on 2025-06-19 GMT+08:00

 String

-The user token.
-It can be obtained by calling the IAM API (value of X-Subject-Token in the response header).
+The token can be obtained by calling the IAM API used to obtain a user token.
+The value of X-Subject-Token in the response header is the user token.

 Minimum length: 1 character